Ethics & Compliance Hotline

 - Mail: Internal Audit Services, Utah State University, 1430 Old Main Hill, Logan, UT 84322-1430

 The University is committed to protect employees who, in good faith, report suspected improprieties or illegal activities.
 It is unlawful in Utah to discharge, threaten or otherwise bring a personal action against an employee who reports a violation of law or waste of public funds, property or labor; unless the employee knows the report is malicious, false or frivolous.

 Employees are encouraged to report suspected improprieties "on the record".
 However, Internal Audit Services is authorized to receive relevant information on a confidential basis.
 In such cases, the University will try to prevent disclosure of the identity of an employee, who reports alleged misconduct.
-However, often the identity of an employee may become obvious to others due to the nature of the information.
+However, the identity of an employee may become obvious to others due to the nature of the information the employee has shared.
 Depending on the specifics of the allegation, the employee's identity may be disclosed: